Toy085/spin-to-kill/README.md

 # Spin To Kill

 A game made in Godot.
+This game was origanally made for [**The Very Serious Juniper Dev Game Jam**](https://itch.io/jam/theveryseriousjuniperdevgamejam).

 ### Development